AC297r-MBTA-2018/Final-Report/inference.md

 | ***Figure 1: Rider Cluster Inference*** |

 ## Cluster Pattern-of-Use Feature Summary
 The input of the cluster inference module is the end result of the segmentation procedure, which is a large data frame where each row is a rider and the columns are rider pattern-of-use features plus a cluster assignment.
-To summarize cluster pattern-of-use, we took the within cluster sum of individual feature.
+To summarize cluster pattern-of-use, we took the within cluster sum of individual features and divided by the total number of trips of this cluster.
+This gives a distribution of within cluster traffic.
 In the end, we have a data frame where each row is a cluster and the columns are the summarized cluster-level pattern-of-use features.

 ## Cluster Demographics Distribution
 To infer cluster-level demographics distribution, we first converted the geographical trip count features associated with each zip code into proportions and took a softmax transformation.
 In this way, the cluster-level geographical usage features are converted into a probability distribution over zip codes for each cluster.
 With this probability distribution, we then incorporated the US census data (by zip codes) to obtain an expected demographics distribution for each cluster.

 ## Automatically Generated Cluster Summary (Generative Report)